rithreaksa/tuneshare_client/README.md

 ## Description

-This is a mobile application where the user can post their favorite music.
-We are using the Spotify API to provide music data.
-To authenticate users on this app, we are using OAuth.
-Which means that in order to use the app, you have to have an active Spotify account.
-While on the app you can browse all posts, create your own, comment or like on the post or take a look at your profile to see a list of the songs you have previously posted.
-In the Post index you will see the title of the song, the artist, the album cover and you also have the ability to listen to a preview of the song for 30 seconds.
+This is a mobile application where users can post their favorite music.
+We use Spotify API to provide music data.
+Users can search for song(s) that they like to create a post and to share it to their friends.
+Additionally, users can also browse all posts, leave comments and likes on the posts.

+Each post consits of the title of the song, the artist, the albumn cover.
+Furthermore, users also have the ability to listen to a preview of the song for 30 seconds.

 ## The code

 ### Installation

-1. Fork and clone [Tune Share Client](https://github.com/CraftAcademy/tuneshare_client) to your local workspace.
+1. Fork and clone [Tune Share Client](https://github.com/rithreaksa/tuneshare_client) to your local workspace.

 2. Install the project dependencies.